Simplicial model structures on pro-categories

 \begin{theorem} Let $(\bfC,\bfT)$ be a fibration test category and suppose that $\bfT$ is closed under pullbacks along fibrations (see \autoref{definition:ClosedUnderPullbackAlongCofib}).
 Then the canonical functor

 is an equivalence of quasi-categories. \end{theorem}

 The main theorems of this appendix can be used to determine the underlying $\infty$-categories of many of the examples that were mentioned throughout this paper.
 Moreover, it shows that the homotopy theory of $\Pro(\bfC)$ is often fully determined by the full simplicial subcategory $\bfT$ of $\bfC$.
-By way of illustration, we would like to single out one specific example.
+By way of illustration, we will to single out one specific example.
 Namely, we will relate the ``profinite'' Joyal-Kan model structure (see \autoref{example:PStratifiedFibrationTestCategory}) to the profinite stratified spaces defined in \cite[\S 2.5]{BarwickGlasmanHaine2018ExodromyV7}.
 Note that one can use similar arguments to determine the underlying $\infty$-categories of Quick's and Morel's model structures on $\s\wh\Set$ (cf.~\cite[\S 7]{BarneaHarpazHorel2017}) and of the profinite Joyal model structure (see \autoref{remark:UnderlyingInftyCategoryProfiniteInftyCats}).

 \begin{example} Let $P$ be a finite poset and let $\LsSet_{/P}$ be the fibration test category defined in \autoref{example:PStratifiedFibrationTestCategory}.
 The full subcategory of test objects $\bfT$ in this fibration test category consists of the fibrant objects of the Joyal-Kan model structure on $\s\Set_{/P}$ whose total space is a lean simplicial set.
 We will call these lean $P$-stratified Kan complexes.
 They can be described explicitly as those inner fibrations $f \colon X \fibarrow P$ for which $X$ is lean and the fiber above any point is a Kan complex.
 It is proved in \autoref{lem:LeanStratifiedKanComplexes} below that the homotopy-coherent nerve $N(\bfT)$ of the category of lean $P$-stratified Kan complexes is equivalent to $\mathbf{Str}_{\pi,P}$, the $\infty$-category of $\pi$-finite $P$-stratified spaces defined in Definition 2.4.3 of \cite{BarwickGlasmanHaine2018ExodromyV7}.
 By \autoref{thm:UnderlyingInftyCategoryPro}, it now follows that the underlying $\infty$-category of the profinite Joyal-Kan model structure on $\s\wh\Set_{/P}$ is equivalent to $\Pro(\mathbf{Str}_{\pi,P})$, which is equivalent to the $\infty$-category of profinite $P$-stratified spaces defined in \cite[\S 2.5]{BarwickGlasmanHaine2018ExodromyV7}. \end{example}